kennyfrc/cami.js/src/PROTOCOL.md

 # ReactiveElement Protocol

-The `ReactiveElement` class interacts with `Observable` and `Store` objects.
+The `ReactiveElement` class interacts with `Observable`, `Observer` and `Store` objects.
 To ensure compatibility, these objects should adhere to the following protocols:

 ## Observable Protocol